 Your Gardening Guide to Grow and Care for Foxgloves

 Foxgloves are a pretty addition to cottage gardens, but how much do you know about them?
-In this guide, I’ll answer the most common questions about how to grow and care for foxgloves so you will know to grow your own plants.
+In this guide, I’ll answer the most common questions about growing and caring for foxgloves so you will know how to care for your own plants.

 With their tall stalks and clusters of tubular flowers, foxgloves (Digitalis purpurea) are unique and beautiful biennial flowers that add a touch of old-fashioned charm to any garden.